mythic-ai/summercamp2021/embedded/docs/Getting_started_with_Thonny.md

 1. Pick what you'd like to use for the language of the user interface.
 2. Pick **Standard** for the **Initial settings** (Raspberry Pi settings are for coding for Raspberry Pi?).

-### Tell Thonny you'll be writing code for MicroPython
+### Tell Thonny you'll be writing code for MicroPython on the ESP32

 Click `Tools` on the menu bar and then `Options...` from the drop-down menu.

 Click the `Interpreter` tab

-Select MicroPython (ESP32) from the **Which interpreter or device should Thonny use for running your code?** selector (click the down arrow at the end).
+Select `MicroPython (ESP32)` from the **Which interpreter or device should Thonny use for running your code?** selector (click the down arrow at the end).

-Leave the Port or WebREPL selector at < Try to detect port automatically >.
+Leave the Port or WebREPL selector at `< Try to detect port automatically >`.

 Click `OK`, but we'll be back here in a bit to install the firmware.

 ## Get the MicroPython firmware file for the ESP32 microprocessor on the module
-(skip for boards given out at the Mythic Summer Camp - this is already loaded)
+*(skip for boards given out at the Mythic Summer Camp - this is already loaded)*

 Use your browser to navigate to: https://micropython.org/download/esp32/